thecodingmachine/tdbm/doc/comparison_with_doctrine.md

 in one table points on the same table).
 For those use cases, you should go back to plain SQL.

 Doctrine ORM on the other hand comes with a full query language (DQL).
 You can express almost any SQL queries in DQL, so it is clearly more powerful.
-Of course, you have to learn DQL first, so less simple...
+Of course, you have to learn DQL first, so it is less simple...